 First Responder Wrongful Death Lawsuits in Indianapolis

-When a first responder is killed in a car or truck accident in the line of duty, his or her close family members or select others who financially relied on the deceased may be eligible to collect wrongful death benefits through workers’ compensation or a wrongful death lawsuit.
+When first responders are killed in a car or truck accident in the line of duty, their close family members or select others who financially relied on the deceased may be eligible to collect wrongful death benefits through workers’ compensation or a wrongful death lawsuit.

 Potential damages include: